PASTAplus/EMLvp/documentation/source/index.rst

 The ``emlvp`` application accepts an Ecological Metadata Language XML document file as input or a directory containing EML XML document files with a “.xml” file extension.
-Once an EML XML document is identified, the application will immediately perform a schema (and other) validation inspection followed by EML compliance parsing that inspects the document for compliance beyond what is possible with XML schema validation (see `EML normative documents <https://eml.ecoinformatics.org/validation-and-content-references.html>`_ for details).
+Once an EML XML document is identified, the application will immediately perform a schema validation inspection followed by EML compliance parsing that verifies the document is compliant with rules that go beyond what is possible with XML schema validation (see above).

 Installation
 ------------